IIT Tirupati: Department of Civil and Environmental Engineering

 The Department of Civil and Environmental Engineering is one of the first four departments that were set up in 2015 with the Institute.
 The department offers numerous courses at the undergraduate level to introduce students to academic research and themes relevant to the civil engineering industry.
 Most of the courses are structured in a problem-solving or a design-based approach, which are currently the industry's key demands.
 Undergraduate research is encouraged by the Institute by providing B.Tech. students the option of working on research projects with their faculty as a part of their curriculum.
-In addition to M.S. and Ph.D programmes, the department offers M. Tech programme in specialisations such as environmental & water resources engineering, structural engineering, and transportation and infrastructure engineering.
+In addition to M.S. and Ph.D programmes, the department offers M. Tech programme in specializations such as environmental & water resources engineering, structural engineering, and transportation and infrastructure engineering.
 M.Tech. in geotechnical engineering commenced from August 2020 along with Dual Degree programmes in the aforementioned streams.

 Department of Computer Science

 The Department of Computer Science and Engineering at IIT Tirupati, established in 2015, offers B. Tech., M.Tech., M.S., and Ph.D.
 The undergraduate degree offered by the department gives ample importance to fundamentals and state-of-the-art technologies by offering courses such as Machine Learning, Deep Learning, Artificial Intelligence, etc. The faculty members of the department, whose interests cover a wide range of fields in Computer Science (broadly in the verticals of Systems, Theory and Data Science), constantly work towards providing better education while working at premier levels in their respective fields like Algorithmic Engineering, Big Data Technologies, Cloud Computing, Delay Tolerant Networks, Internet of Things, Machine Learning, Software Engineering, etc. Courses in the curriculum cover basics and advanced levels and have been planned to nurture innovation, ethics, and societal interaction.
-Each programme follows a rigorous and diversified course curriculum emphasising fundamentals, project-driven, and industry-relevant courses.
+Each programme follows a rigorous and diversified course curriculum emphasizing fundamentals, project-driven, and industry-relevant courses.
 The M.Tech. programme in CSE focuses on Data Science and Systems.
-The department is actively engaged in research in the areas of algorithms, machine learning, reinforcement learning, computer networks, software engineering, parallel computing, computer organisation and architecture, theoretical computer science, and mathematical modelling.
+The department is actively engaged in research in the areas of algorithms, machine learning, reinforcement learning, computer networks, software engineering, parallel computing, computer organization and architecture, theoretical computer science, and mathematical modelling.

 Department of Electrical Engineering

 The Department of Electrical Engineering at IIT Tirupati, established in 2015, offers B. Tech., M. Tech., M.S. and Ph.D. programmes.
 The department is actively involved in research in the areas of signal processing, machine learning, medical imaging, nanoelectronics, device modelling, semiconductor devices, digital design and cyber security, power electronics, power systems and smart grids, industrial automation, robust & optimal control, electronic instrumentation, physical layer secrecy, performance analysis of networked systems and distributed algorithms on networks.
 The department offers a two-year M.Tech. programme in signal processing & communication.
 The programme consists of theoretical courses in advanced topics in signal processing and communication along with practical laboratory sessions.
-The department has a well-equipped signal processing and communication laboratory.
+The department has a signal processing and communication laboratory.